CNR-Engineering/PyTelTools/CONTRIBUTING.md

 # Contributing

-> First off, thank you for considering contributing to the opensource project TelTools.
+> First off, thank you for considering contributing to the opensource project PyTelTools.
 > It's people like you that make such great tools for Telemac post-processing tasks.

 Requiring needs include: development, documentation, tests, ...